keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 Now you have two choices: either go ahead with the compilation and manual installation or, spend a little more time with packages in order to create separate QLC+ packages that you can easily upgrade (and uninstall) later.
 If you wish to do everything manually, continue reading.
 If you wish to create packages for Ubuntu/Debian, skip to the Package Creation section on this page.

-On some distributions, Qt5 is not the default Qt package, so you need to locate the 'qmake' executable in your computer.
+**Note:** On some distributions, Qt5 is not the default Qt package, so you need to locate the 'qmake' executable in your computer.
 For example in Ubuntu 14.04 you can find it in `/usr/lib/x86_64-linux-gnu/qt5/bin`<br>
 You can quickly check if the version is correct by typing:
 `qmake -v`<br>